 - 1 teaspoon brandy or vanilla (optional)

-1 This is an optional step, which gives the nuts a richer, nuttier flavor.
-Preheat oven to 300 F. Place pecan halves on a baking sheet in a single layer and toast for 10 minutes, turning once.
+1 Toast the pecans: This is an optional step, which gives the nuts a richer, nuttier flavor.
+Preheat oven to 300°F. Place pecan halves on a baking sheet in a single layer and toast for 10 minutes, turning once.
 Let cool.

 3 Cook sugars, baking soda, light cream to 235°F: Mix together white and brown sugar and baking soda (and pinch salt, if using unsalted butter) in a 3-quart saucepan.
 Stir in light cream and place over medium to medium-high heat.
 Clip a candy thermometer to the side of the pan.

-3 As soon as the temperature reaches 235 F, add the butter and stir until the butter is fully melted and the mixture is well combined (about 1 minute).
+4 Add butter: As soon as the temperature reaches 235°F, add the butter and stir until the butter is fully melted and the mixture is well combined (about 1 minute).

-4 Remove the mixture from the heat and stir in the brandy and pecans until well coated.
-Continue stirring to cool slightly (about 1-2 minutes).
-Quickly drop by spoonfuls onto prepared baking sheets.
-Let cool completely.
+5 Remove the mixture from the heat and stir in the brandy and pecans until well coated.
+Continue stirring to cool slightly (about 30 seconds).

-Store in an airtight container for up to 3-5 days.
+Store in an airtight container for 3 to 5 days.